ChartIQ/chartiq-react-app/README.md

 - [Notes](#notes)

-## Using this project
+## Installing this project

-To use this project you will need to include your specific license files provided by ChartIQ.
-This will allow you to build the project for your licensed domains.
-This project expects several files from your license in order to compile correctly.
+To use this project you will need to include a copy of the ChartIQ library.
+If you do not have a copy of the library, please contact your account manager before continuing this installation.

+There are a few key files that must be present in order for the project to compile correctly.
 They are:
-**IF YOU DO NOT INCLUDE THESE FILES, THE APPLICATION WILL NOT COMPILE**
  - chartiq/js/chartiq.js
  - chartiq/js/componentUI.js
  - chartiq/js/components.js